Feta and Red Onion Quick Bread

 Adapting this recipe

 I’ve made this recipe for feta and red onion quick bread many times.
 Originally I used bread flour, and now spelt flour, without noticing any real difference.
 You could use either of these, or regular flour.
 Oh, and if you’re quite new to spelt flour and wonder how it comes up against all-purpose (plain) flour, have a read of my experiment, Spelt vs Plain Flour: which makes the best cupcake.
-It’s really quite an eye-opener.
+Although this is quick bread and not cake, the post highlights perfectly why all-purpose and spelt flour are most often totally interchangeable.

 Sometimes, I switch the ingredients around a little (there’s even a version featured on my book, Baking with Spelt).
 It’s a very adaptable recipe, and I think you could absolutely add your own preferred ingredients.